Tragic Death: 84-Year-Old Man Mauled to Death by XL Bully Dog in Warrington

-An 84-year-old man has died after being attacked by an XL Bully dog in Warrington, Cheshire.
-The tragic incident occurred on February 24 when the pensioner was dragged into a garden and mauled while walking home on Bardsley Avenue.
+An 84-year-old man died after a savage attack by an XL Bully dog on February 24 in Warrington, Cheshire.
+The elderly victim was dragged into a garden and mauled while walking home along Bardsley Avenue.

-The incident has reignited concerns about XL Bully dogs, which were banned in 2023 following a series of fatal attacks involving the breed.
-In the three years prior to the ban, 23 people died as a result of attacks involving XL Bullies.
+This grim episode has reignited fears over XL Bully dogs, which were banned in 2023 after a string of fatal attacks by the breed.
+Between 2020 and 2023, 23 people died from XL Bully attacks.

-The victim’s family has been informed of his death and are being supported by specialist officers.
-Authorities continue to investigate the circumstances of the attack.
+The victim’s family has been informed and is being supported by specialist officers as investigations continue.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.